Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 The dual RTX 3090 setup is well-suited for this 8B model.
 Each card has 24GB of VRAM, which is sufficient to handle an 8B parameter model with 4-bit quantization.
 However, if you want to fine-tune **larger models** (like Llama 3.1 70B or 405B), local consumer hardware quickly becomes insufficient.
-For those cases, you would need to rely on cloud services like **Runpod**, **Lambda Labs**, or other providers that offer high-end datacenter GPUs (A100 80GB, H100) with significantly more VRAM.
-The 48GB total VRAM from two RTX 3090s simply isn't enough for larger models, even with aggressive quantization.
+For those cases, you would need to rely on cloud services like **Runpod**, **Lambda Labs**, or other providers that offer high-end datacenter GPUs (A100 80GB, H100).

 ### Choosing a Training Framework: Axolotl